OlsonBolson-C/The-Game-Simulator/README.md

 The Game Simulation
 -------------------

-### ← Is open-source short simulation
+### ← Open-source
+The Game Simulation is open-source.
 You can do whatever you want with it.

-### ← Is a 'fighter game'
+### ← 'fighter game'
 Simulation about fights.

 ### ← Just check it out!
 Go on!